beetlestance/android-extensions/navigation/README.md

 ### What problems are solved?
 * Application will not restart on opening via deeplink.
-* Logic for splash and login will be handled before opening deelink.
+* Logic for splash and login will be handled before opening deeplink.
+* There are options to open a destination only once for both directions and uri.
+User will only navigate to a destination only once.

 Most of the application needs to show a splash screen before navigating to their main screen.
 For this to work we have to create a fragment container which will hold all the bottom navigation fragments.
 This fragment container will on same level as of splash screen.